 Fundamentally, people find it difficult to address issues that are abstract, long-term, or remote in time or space.
 “The problem is that ethics begins with human psychology,” Jamieson said.
 “If CO2 was sickly green and stunk, we probably would have done something about it already.”

-Jamieson said the goal now must be to help people feel they are capable of addressing climate change.
+Jamieson said the goal now must be to help people understand and feel that they are capable of addressing climate change.
 “Together, collectively, we've caused this problem, yet as individuals we feel powerless.”
 Therefore, he said, “We must begin with the recovery of agency.
 We must hold ourselves and others responsible.”

 Motivations for action